steve1066d/devore.tubs/shelly.md

 should be able to turn it on and off the from the Shelly app before installing it in the Hydromate.

+When installing the Shelly, wrap it with tape to help ensure it doesn't rub against any electrical components.
+Consider using zip ties to secure the Shelly.

 ### Notes
 The Shelly recommends running when the ambient temperature is no more than 104F.
 However, because we aren't driving current through it it should heat